 Day 3: Free Day in Vang Vieng.
 You set the pace today.
 Rent a tube and spend hours drifting down the Nam Song River, stopping at bars and cafes as you go, set off into the jungled hills on foot, or hail a tuk-tuk and hit the Blue Lagoon – a beautiful swimming spot just outside of town.
 In the evening, there are plenty of bars to watch the sun set over the river from.

 Day 4: Travel to Luang Prabang.
 We’ll jump on the bus early and make our way to Luang Prabang, considered by many to be the spiritual heart of Laos.
 It’s a romantic place, full of ochre-toned buildings, dusty streets and sacred sites.
 Your guide will take you on a quick tour round the peaceful centre.
-Later, head to the colourful night-market to sample some local food with your group.
+Later, enjoy a relaxing cruise along the river as the sun sets.

 Day 5: Explore Luang Prabang.
 Get up early and watch the giving of alms to the monks – one of the most sacred rituals here.
-The rest of the day is yours.
+Then journey to the Kuang Si Waterfalls and take a dip in the azure waters of this tiered waterfall.
+Then the rest of the day is yours.
 Visit some of the many golden temples, rent a bike to explore the surrounding area, refresh yourself in the local waterfallsand try some of the amazing food, known for its unique fusion of French and Asian flavours.